relai/todosapp/README.md

 ###Maven Integration

 The build system is Maven.
 Maven 3.2.2 or newer should be used.
-Older versions of Maven can result in CDI linkage errors.
+Older versions of Maven can result in [CDI linkage errors](https://jira.codehaus.org/browse/MNG-5620?jql=project%20in%20(MAVEN%2C%20MNG)%20AND%20text%20~%20cdi).

 To build all sub-projects, run